OutSystems/docs-support/src/troubleshooting/application-lifecycle/reset-user-pwd.md

 </div>

-### On-premises
+### On self-managed

 <div class="warning" markdown="1">

-To reset the admin password for the Users application in an on-premises infrastructure, you need access to the database to execute a direct update to the OSSYS_USER table.
+To reset the admin password IT users application in a self-managed infrastructure, you need access to the database to execute a direct update to the OSSYS_USER table.
 Running the database statement incorrectly can destroy other passwords in your system.

 </div>